 Now, the doubts that the Archbishop had concerning the validity of the sacraments (due to his error about the sacramental intention), resulted in the young seminarians and priests he formed not only doubting themselves, but searching for new reasons to doubt – especially reasons to doubt the validity of the new rite of ordination.
 This resulted in Fr.
 Jenkins article (1981), which argued that the removal of “ut” from the form of the new rite of ordination entirely changed the meaning and therefore rendered it at least doubtful.
 Then, and after intentionally sowing the doubt, Fr.
 Jenkins reminded his readers that “a doubtful sacrament is no sacrament at all.”
 This additional reason for doubt quickly spread throughout the Traditional movement, which caused many to avoid all sacraments administered by priests that were ordained in the new rite.

-The problem is that the removal of “ut” does not cause a doubt due to a defect of form.
-I have located four ancient Sacramentaries that do not include the word “ut,” which proves that it has no effect whatsoever on validity.
-It appears that Paul VI actually restored the traditional form of ordination by removing “ut.”
+In reality, the removal of “ut” does not raise any doubts concerning the validity of the new rite of ordination.
+I have located four ancient Sacramentaries that are also "missing" the word “ut,” which proves that it has no effect whatsoever on validity.
+It appears that Paul VI actually restored the traditional form of ordination by eliminating “ut.”
 (Michael Davises posited that it – that is, “ut” - had been accidentally added somewhere along the way by a copyist.)